bicarbon8/automated-functional-testing/README.md

 ```
 which would output the following logs:
 ```
-5:29:54 PM - [[C2345][C3344] can perform a more complex demonstration of AFT] - STEP  - 1: creating instance of FeatureObj 5:29:55 PM - [[C2345][C3344] can perform a more complex demonstration of AFT] - PASS  - C2345
+5:29:54 PM - [Sample Test [C2345][C3344] can perform a more complex demonstration of AFT] - STEP  - 1: creating instance of FeatureObj
+5:29:55 PM - [Sample Test [C2345][C3344] can perform a more complex demonstration of AFT] - PASS  - C2345
-5:29:55 PM - [[C2345][C3344] can perform a more complex demonstration of AFT] - STEP  - 2: about to call performAction 5:29:55 PM - [[C2345][C3344] can perform a more complex demonstration of AFT] - INFO  - result of performAction was 'result of action'
+5:29:55 PM - [Sample Test [C2345][C3344] can perform a more complex demonstration of AFT] - STEP  - 2: about to call performAction
+5:29:55 PM - [Sample Test [C2345][C3344] can perform a more complex demonstration of AFT] - INFO  - result of performAction was 'result of action'
-5:29:56 PM - [[C2345][C3344] can perform a more complex demonstration of AFT] - TRACE - successfully executed expectation 5:29:56 PM - [[C2345][C3344] can perform a more complex demonstration of AFT] - PASS  - C3344
+5:29:56 PM - [Sample Test [C2345][C3344] can perform a more complex demonstration of AFT] - TRACE - successfully executed expectation
+5:29:56 PM - [Sample Test [C2345][C3344] can perform a more complex demonstration of AFT] - PASS  - C3344
 ```

 #### WARNING: